PML696/overthewire_bandit_writeup_PML/bandit.md

 #### Level 0
 ```
 It was a great challenge to find and learn about ssh and how to access it etc. But it was fun.
 Now moving forward!
+It was related to logging in by the way.

 ```